xmtp/xmtp-dot-org/docs/quickstart-app.md

 ---
-sidebar_label: Quickstart app
+sidebar_label: Developer Quickstart
-sidebar_position: 2
+sidebar_position: 3
 description: Build this quickstart app to learn some of the fundamental concepts involved in building with XMTP.
 ---

-# Build a quickstart app
+# Developer Quickstart

 XMTP (Extensible Message Transport Protocol) is an open protocol and network for secure and private web3 messaging.
 For example, you can build an app with XMTP to send messages between blockchain accounts, including chat/DMs, alerts, announcements, and more.